fkondylis/dimeanalytics/_MkDocs/docs/software.md

 DIME projects are encouraged to use Git, a free [version control software](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668), for writing data analysis code.
 They allow simultaneous editing and execution of code files and comparisons of hisotries and alternate versions.
 This enables maintaining and merging simultaneous ongoing workstreams without conflicts, unlike software like Dropbox.
 [Learn more here.](https://worldbank.github.io/dimeanalytics/git/)

+## Our GitHub Repositories

+### ietoolkit

+[ietoolkit](https://worldbank.github.io/ietoolkit/) provides a set of commands that address different aspects of data management and data analysis in relation to [Impact Evaluations](http://blogs.worldbank.org/impactevaluations/ie-analytics-introducing-ietoolkit).
+The list of commands will be extended continuously, and suggestions for new commands are greatly appreciated.
+Some of the commands are related to standardized best practices developed at DIME (The World Bank’s unit for Impact Evaluations).
+For these commands, the corresponding help files provide justifications for the standardized best practices applied.

+### World Bank Stata GitHub

+The [World Bank Stata GitHub](https://worldbank.github.io/stata/) is an effort to debug, polish, improve, and disseminate useful reusable Stata code that is developed during the course of work.
+This repository is for such useful snippets – formalized as adofiles – which automate routine data management, statistical analysis, and graphing tasks such as data import and cleaning, production of summary statistics tables, and categorical bar charts with confidence intervals.

+### Stata IE Visual Library

+The [Stata IE Visual Library](https://worldbank.github.io/Stata-IE-Visual-Library/) is a repository maintained by DIME and containing example graphs on how to explore data sets and display results of Impact Evaluations using Stata.

+### LaTeX Templates Library

+The [LaTeX Templates Library](https://github.com/worldbank/DIME-LaTeX-Templates) contains resources that will help you make your research more reproducible.
+This will save you a substantial amount of time, significantly reduce the risk for human errors when exporting results to your papers, and make your research more transparent.
+We have prepared exercises that will make it easy for you to start using these resources.

 ## Atom

-Atom is a powerful text editor that has easy integrations with Git/GitHub and Stata, as well as other languages and softwares like LaTeX.
-It is built by the same team that produces GitHub, and is free.
+Atom is a powerful free text editor that has easy integrations with Git/GitHub and Stata, as well as other languages and softwares like LaTeX and Markdown.
 You can set it up on a personal computer with administration privileges.
 We are currently working on setup instructions for World Bank computers.

 1. First install Atom from https://atom.io/.
 Choose any theme you like!
 1. In Atom, go to _Settings_ and then _Install_ and install the following two packages **language-stata** and **stata-exec**.